Chheley Kaar: Plot

-Tomato is an orphan lives with his adoptive father.
+Tomato is an orphan who lives with his adoptive father.
 His father is very sick, suffering from a virulent disease, and will die within a few months.
-He instructed Tomato to take shelter to a rich person, Kunal Sen. Tomato approaches Kunal in a park and calls him as father.
+He instructed Tomato to take shelter with a rich person, Kunal Sen. Tomato approaches Kunal in a park and refers to him as father.
 Shocked, Kunal tries to escape from the unknown child Tomato, but cannot.
 After many obstacles and chaos, Kunal and his girlfriend Mili start loving Tomato.